 It is therefore imperative that young innovators have an idea of our collective future and are well-positioned through learning and strategic alliance.

 We also prioritize knowledge gained through experience.
 We will be looking out for founding teams that have clearly lived the problems, understand the root causes of the problem, and are angry about the problem.

-We will invest in organizations that has potential for outsized impact through significant scale and those whose work are targeting the harder problems.
+We will invest in organizations that have the potential for outsized impact through significant scale and those whose work can create massive jobs and/or are targeting the harder problems.